Western sandpiper

-The western sandpiper (Calidris mauri) is a small shorebird.
+The western sandpiper (Calidris mauri) is a small migratory shorebird.
 The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
 The specific mauri commemorates Italian botanist Ernesto Mauri (1791–1836).

 This is one of the most abundant shorebird species in North America, with a population in the millions.

+Within the genus Calidris the western sandpiper is most closely related to the semipalmated sandpiper (Calidris pusilla).

 Description

 Adults have dark legs and a short, thin, dark bill, thinner at the tip.
 The body is brown on top and white underneath.
 They are reddish-brown on the crown.
 This bird can be difficult to distinguish from other similar tiny shorebirds, especially the semipalmated sandpiper.
-This is particularly the case in winter plumage, when both species are plain gray.
+This is particularly the case in winter plumage, when both species are plain grey.
 The western sandpiper acquires winter plumage much earlier in the autumn than the semipalmated sandpiper.